Home ยป Mains

-Sopa de coditos is a comforting Mexican soup made with elbow macaroni and healthy vegetables covered in a spicy tomato broth.
-This recipe is quick, budget-friendly, flavorful, and great for all ages.
+Sopa de coditos is a comforting Mexican soup with elbow macaroni and healthy vegetables covered in a spicy tomato broth.
+This recipe is quick, budget-friendly, packed with health benefits, and great for all ages.

 Close Shot of a Bowl of Vegetable and Elbow Macaroni Soup on a Plate.